 You must have a secure storage area where you can store confidential exam materials such as question papers, answer booklets and supplementary booklets and sheets.
 See the requirements in the JCQ Instructions for conducting examinations.

-Stationery items such as graph paper, drawing paper and data booklets are sent to centres before the examination in a general exam stationery despatch.
+We send stationery such as graph paper, drawing paper and data booklets to centres before the examination in a general exam stationery despatch.

-Formulae booklets are issued by us for use in mathematics examinations of certain specifications and, where appropriate, will include mathematical and statistical tables.
+We issue formulae booklets for use in mathematics examinations of certain specifications and, where appropriate, mathematical and statistical tables.

 Candidates must not take their own copies of tables or formulae booklets into the examination room.

 Centres will receive one copy of the appropriate booklet for each candidate for the series.

 The exams directory, which provides a series-specific stationery and materials list based on your centre's entries, is available to download from Interchange.
 This can be filtered by entry code and/or exam date range.

 To access the exams directory, log in, hover over 'Resources and materials' and then click on 'Exams directory' in the left-hand menu.